List of A Song of Ice and Fire characters: Khal Drogo

 Drogo is a powerful khal, or warlord, of the Dothraki people, a tribal nation of horse riders in the steppes beyond the Free Cities.
 He is an accomplished warrior and has never been defeated in battle.
 Hoping to gain his support to invade Westeros, Viserys Targaryen and Illyrio Mopatis arrange for Drogo to marry Daenerys Targaryen.
-After a tense wedding night, her growing sexual prowess and self-esteem ultimately results in him falling in love with her, proving himself as a kind husband.
+After a tense wedding night, her growing sexual prowess and self-esteem ultimately result in him falling in love with her, proving himself to be a kind husband.
 Drogo also does not support Viserys' scheme to march on Westeros, eventually executing him after he threatens to kill Daenerys and their unborn child.
 After a failed attempt on her life by one of Robert Baratheon's spies, Drogo decides to lead his horde to conquer Westeros.
 However, during a battle, he receives an injury that eventually develops into sepsis.
 In a desperate attempt to save his life, Daenerys asks one of their captured slaves to revive him with blood magic, unwittingly sacrificing their unborn child during the ritual.
-However, Drogo is left in a catatonic state, unable to move, speak or lead their horde to Westeros.
+However, Drogo is left in a catatonic state, unable to move, speak, or lead their horde to Westeros.
 Heartbroken, Daenerys smothers Drogo and uses his funeral pyre to awaken her dragons.
-She names her favorite one Drogon in his name.
+She names her favorite Dragon in his name.

 Jaqen H'ghar

 Jaqen H'ghar is an alias used by a member of the Faceless Men, a society of assassins who follow a personification of death known as the Many-Faced God.
-In A Clash of Kings, this Faceless Man is posing as a Lorathi criminal from the black cells of the Red Keep given to Yoren's convoy to join the Night's Watch.
+In A Clash of Kings, this Faceless Man is posing as a Lorathi criminal from the black cells of the Red Keep, given to Yoren's convoy to join the Night's Watch.
 During the journey, he was locked in a wagon cage along with two other criminals, called Rorge and Biter.
 He later meets Arya Stark, who frees him and the two others when the group is attacked by Lannister forces commanded by Amory Lorch.
-In gratitude, he promises to kill for Arya any three people she names.
+In gratitude, he promises to kill any three people Arya names for her.
 After Arya extorts him by naming him as the third name, Jaqen reluctantly agrees to help her stage a prison riot in Harrenhal that overwhelms the Lannister garrison and frees the northern prisoners.
-Jaqen offers to take Arya with him to Braavos but when she demurs, he gives her a Braavosi iron coin and instructs her to say "valar morghulis" to any Braavosi people should she need help finding him.
-Before leaving her Jaqen magically changes his face in front of Arya.
+Jaqen offers to take Arya with him to Braavos, but when she demurs, he gives her a Braavosi iron coin and instructs her to say "valar morghulis" to any Braavosi people should she need help finding him.
+Before leaving her, Jaqen magically changes his face in front of Arya.

-Later in A Feast for Crows, an alchemist with features identical to Jaqen's after the face change appears in Oldtown and bribes a Citadel novice named Pate to steal Archmaester Walgrave's keys (which can gain access to any door in Citadel).
+Later in A Feast for Crows, an alchemist with features identical to Jaqen's after the face change appears in Oldtown and bribes a Citadel novice named Pate to steal Archmaester Walgrave's keys (which can gain access to any door in the Citadel).
 After Pate completes the trade, he dies of poison.
 Pate (with a completely different personality) later appears to greet Samwell Tarly when he meets Archmaester Marwyn.